animeshramesh/cnn-text-classification-tf/README.md

 - Make a list of tech companies. (manually)
 - Find 'trending' companies automatically and rank them.
 (Probably a web scraper which searches for news articles)
 - Integrate word2vec embeddings
+- Integrate two channels for CNN (static and non-static)
 - Use 10-fold cross validation to validate data.
 - GPU Support